 5. Embrace your community

 Even when you are promoting digitally, you still need to think locally.
-As said before, connect with your local press, your local influencers, spread the word through the community, and design branding pieces to make the information more digestible.
+As said before, connect with your local press, your local influencers, spread the word through the community, and design branding pieces to make the information more digestible, tools like Music Gateway can help with this.
 Make relationships with business owners that can help you spread the word with their customers.
 Talk to your local coffee shop owner, night bar, your favorite eating spot, and more to build a relationship.

 “Every genre of music is constantly battling both itself and its fellow genres.
 If we were to look at music with a strictly business lens, we’d be considering that each genre has a different value proposition — perhaps for metal it’s that big-band, stadium energy.
 Maybe for rap it’s the poetry and the flow.
 In this sense, then, yeah, promotion is going to look a little different for each genre.
 Pitching a release with a sob-story attached will work for sweet folksy stuff but it’s likely not going to have the same effect for a thrash metal band.
 Every approach to music promotion should be tailored to the individual release — if you’re an independent artist managing your own PR, take a look at the marketing campaigns for artists in your same genre.
 Explore the ways in which they’re promoted and, especially, the way people are responding to the release, and you’ll begin to recognize what works and what doesn’t for your own music”